Underground Film History 1947: Silent Movies Will Thrill, Will Chill Museum Members

 With Miss Deren’s offerings will be other more conventional shorts, including a history of the animated cartoon.
 First showing will be at 8, and Museum authorities promise a second run-through after the talk to be given by Frank Crowninshield.

-Underground Film Journal notes: Well, this is how Maya Deren built her reputation: By traveling around to small town museums with her films.
+Underground Film Journal notes: This is how Maya Deren built her reputation: By traveling around to small town museums with her films.
 Alas, she most likely had to put up with lots of condescending articles in the local newspapers like the one above.
 For shame.
 But, more power to her.
 She was an artist and a visionary and is remembered way more than whatever hater wrote the above.